Low Wood, Lake District Wedding Photography venue

 Hello, I’m David a Lake District Wedding Photographer, and feel truly blessed calling The Lakes my home.

-Living close to Windermere allows me to indulge in my passions of Outdoor pursuits and of course photography, where I usually have a camera in my hand and a smile on my face 🙂
+Living close to Penrith, allows me to indulge in my passions of outdoor pursuits and of course photography, where I usually have a camera in my hand and a smile on my face 🙂

 If you are planning a wedding in Cumbria, then please get in touch and hopefully the following photos may act as inspiration.